Transition to Primary Care Nursing Program

 Transition to Primary Care Nursing Program for General Practice

-Closing date for the 2018 Transition to Primary Care Nursing Program now extended to 29 September 2017.
+Applications for the 2018 Transition to Primary Care Nursing Program have now closed.

 We would like to thank all applicants for their submissions to date and are pleased to advise that placements will be offered throughout Northern Sydney and Western Sydney.

 The relevant Primary Health Networks are in the process of finalising placements and reviewing applications and we hope to be in a position to communicate with all applicants shortly.

 - 97% of students agreed that learning about the role of primary health care nurses during their degree was moderately to extremely important